 If you are a tapper, I’d love to hear how you use tapping in your daily life.

 I’ve been anticipating the completion of my new book Unleash Your Primal Power: Totem Tapping for Health and Happiness for quite a while now.
 Well, it is finally completed and available for sale.
-I excited to share this book with everyone.
+I am excited to share this book with everyone.
 It seems like I have been working toward this goal forever and I am pretty pleased with the outcome.
 Catchy title.
 Attractive Cover.
 But most of all, a topic that I am passionate about.

 So far, Unleash Your Primal Power is available in softcover and e-book on both Amazon and Balboa Press.
 If it isn’t already, it should also be available at Barnes and Noble very soon.
 If you find it other places, please let me know.
 Once you have read it, honest reviews are appreciated.

 One of the questions I was recently asked was what the title meant.
 The video that follows explains the concept and title.
 If you have other questions, please ask.

 Here is an excerpt from Chapter 22 that also helps to explain the title.